mantl/mesos-consul/README.md

 ## Todo

   * Use task labels for metadata
-  * Support for multiple port tasks
+  * Support for multiple port tasks^
+  * Override Marathon Taskname